uafgeoteach/GEOS639-InSARGeoImaging/README.md

 # GEOS639-InSARGeoImaging

+## Update March 2024 - The content for the 2024 run of this course is now available on the repo.

 ## Update: July 25th, 2022 - Dockerfile is set up so that users can run this repo on their environment.

 ---